 Teachers Reading Aloud

-At some point during everyday, teachers will read to their children.
+At some point during every day, teachers will read to their children.
 These books will be a combination of poetry, chapter books and picture books.
-In line with the new National Curriculum, these texts will often be beyond the children's own reading ability but will allow the children access to rich vocabulary and to experience the joy of using their imagination.
+In line with the National Curriculum, these texts will often be beyond the children's own reading ability but will allow the children access to a rich vocabulary and to experience the joy of using their imagination.

 In every year group, there are key authors and texts that teachers will share with the children during these reading sessions.

-Year 6 – Anne Fine, Anthony Horowitz, Michael Morpurgo
+Year 6 - Malorie Blackman, Anthony Horowitz, Michael Morpurgo.

 The School Library

 Every year we celebrate World Book Week.
 The theme of the week changes every year.
-Last year it was poetry and this year it is storytelling.
-Children engage in a range of activities throughout the week and we have a dress up day at the end of the week which the children love!
-The movie of Book Week 2015 is available to watch on the school website.
+Last year was poetry and this year it is storytelling.
+Children engage in a range of activities throughout the week and we have a dress up day at the end of the week.

-The link below shows some useful tips on how to share books with children.
+The links below shows some useful tips on how to share books with children.